 One tube contains approximately 10 applications and is designed to reduce friction and increase chain longevity.

 Price: £10.99 RRP

 This ultra-durable, high-performance lubricating spray is designed to penetrate deep into chain links, reducing wear and friction in even the harshest weather conditions.
 Non-drying, hydrophobic and contains UV coverage check dye.

 AND THAT'S IT!

 There you have it, some advice to keep your motorcycle looking as good as it deserves to look.
-Make sure that every cleaning product you use, be it sprays, oils or even the cloths you plan on using, are non-abrasive and not harmful to your paintwork.
+Make sure that every cleaning product you use, be it sprays, oils or even the cloths you plan on using, is non-abrasive and not harmful to your paintwork.

-Check out the full range of cleaning and maintenance products from every brand as you can find pre-packaged sets which include everything you need from cleaner, wax and detailers and even sets that include the tools you will need.
-And if you have any other questions or need any more advice when getting your bike clean, drop us an email to [email protected]
+Check out the full range of cleaning and maintenance products from every brand as you can find pre-packaged sets which include everything you need from cleaner, to wax and detailers and even sets that include the tools you will need.
+And if you have any other questions or need any more advice when getting your bike clean, drop us an email to [email protected].